christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - Financial Regulatory Transparency, International Institutions, and Borrowing Costs.
 With Mark Copelovitch and Mark Hallerberg.

+- Measuring Real-time Perceptions of Financial Market Stress.
+With Mark Hallerberg

 - Bad Banks as a Response to Crises: When Do Governments Use Them, and Why Does Their Governance Differ?
 With Mark Hallerberg.